Sample Efficient Learning of Factored Embeddings of Tensor Fields: INTRODUCTION

-Progressive sketching applied to SketchyCoreTucker, P-SCT, does not need the sampling ratio, and it produces more accurate low rank approximation than SketchyCoreTucker using the same amount of data subsets.
-In other words, P-SCT is a sample efficient sketching based tensor decomposition.
-P-SCT is best for tensor fields due to its informativeness inference based on the index-wise location of them.
-Permutation agnostic P-SCT (named P-SCT-Permute) is also derived to allow for index permutations and learning general tensor sketches.
-Progressive sketching can be applied to any randomized sketching algorithms and formulated by any sequential decision making framework.
-This study introduces vanilla Thompson sampling framework, and it can be advanced to Thompson sampling via local uncertainty framework for contextual bandit problems \cite{Wang2020}.
-State-of-the-art deep reinforcement learning algorithms, especially for Soft Actor-Critic \cite{Haarnoja2018,Haarnoja2018b,christodoulou2019soft}, and Soft Q-learning with mutual information regularization \cite{grau-moya2018soft}, can be used for progressive sketching based on the algorithm introduced in this paper.
-We validate the performance of P-SCT and P-SCT-Permute on various large static and time-varying datasets while quantitatively comparing it to R-SCT.
+Progressive SketchyCoreTucker sketching (P-SCT) produces more accurate, low rank approximations than R-SCT using the same amount of input data subsets.
+In other words, P-SCT yields a sample efficient factored tensor sketch.
+Our progressive learned factored sketching can be applied to any randomized sketching based machine learning algorithm, and formulated as learned sequential decision making agents.
+In this paper we first use a Bayesian Thompson sampling framework.
+Our Thompson sampling framework can be extended to a local uncertainty framework for contextual bandits \citep{Wang2020}.
+Deep reinforcement learning algorithms, such as Soft Actor-Critic \citep{Haarnoja2018,Haarnoja2018b,christodoulou2019soft} or Soft Q-learning with mutual information regularization \citep{grau-moya2018soft}, can be used for progressive sketching based on the algorithm introduced in this paper.
+We validate the performance of P-SCT on various large static and time-varying datasets while quantitatively comparing it to a class of randomized decomposition methods.

-Overall, our main contributions are the following: \begin{itemize} \item A new method of progressive sketching applicable to both tensor fields and permutation invariant tensors, to further optimize the performance of randomized sketching by learning an optimal Thompson sampling policy for tensor sketching, using Dirichlet distribution; \item Introduce formulation of progressive sketching based on a generalization of randomized SketchyCoreSVD, namely Randomized SketchyCoreTucker (R-SCT) and verify through experiments that progressive sketching are able to further optimize R-SCT, producing accurate low rank approximations, with a much smaller number of data fibers than R-SCT and other one-shot algorithms. \end{itemize}
+Overall, the main contributions of this paper are the following: \begin{itemize} \item A new method of progressive sketching (P-SCT) applicable to tensor fields, to further optimize the performance of randomized sketching, by additionally learning an optimal Thompson sampling policy for tensor sketching, using Dirichlet distribution; \item P-SCT is a learned generation of compact (low memory) and effective latent space embeddings.
+Factored tensor can be universally utilized for several very large data driven tasks; \item By complexity analysis and empirical comparisons, we show how progressive sketching can further optimize the randomized sketching to produce accurate low rank approximations.
+Moreover, P-SCT utilizes a much smaller number of data fiber samples than R-SCT and other full-scan tensor factorization algorithms. \end{itemize}

-This creation of compact latent space decompositive tensor embeddings in generative modeling is universal to all high-dimensional data learning.

-\section{Background}
+\section{BACKGROUND}

-\subsection{Tucker decomposition and higher order SVD (HOSVD)}
+\subsection{Tucker Decomposition and Higher Order SVD (HOSVD)}